NORFOLK PUBLIC HOUSES norfolkpubs.co.uk

 The licence was transferred to the SIR ROBERT PEEL on Friday 26th August 1875.

-Mr. Robert Seaman, as his usual custom, visited the Hope Inn on the night of Saturday 30th August 1879.
+Mr. Robert Seaman, (See 1845) as his usual custom, visited the Hope Inn on the night of Saturday 30th August 1879.
 Entering the door he fell to the ground and was found to be dead.
 He was 73 years of age.
 It was reported at the inquest, Monday 1st September 1879, that he had previously been licensee of the Red Lion, but by the time of his death it was used as the Harleston Reading Rooms.

 The Old Red Lion was purchased in 1884 to become the Subscription Reading Room.